 Michael attended Middle Tennessee State University for his undergraduate work and started with the school’s student newspaper in 2007, eventually holding the position of editor in chief.
 During college, he was also the rechartering president for the Society of Professional Journalists chapter; completed two internships for the Daily News Journal in Murfreesboro, Tennessee; and had several in-depth freelance articles published in between internships.

 After graduating with his bachelor’s in journalism, he began a six-month reporting internship at the Chattanooga Times Free Press.
-Upon completion, he moved to metro Atlanta to launch and direct a news website covering Cobb and Douglas counties for Patch, AOL’s network of local news websites, helping the site become a go-to news source for the communities covered.
+Upon completion, he moved to metro Atlanta to launch and direct a news website covering portions of Cobb and Douglas counties for Patch, AOL’s network of local news websites, helping the site become a go-to news source for the communities covered.
 In addition to being the site’s primary reporter, photographer, videographer, and editor, Michael was also in charge of freelancer and blogger management, event organization and promotion, and many more components that made the site thrive.

 Having always planned to go to graduate school, he eventually moved from Georgia to Florida to work on his master’s in health/science communications from the University of Florida.
 He graduated with the degree in December 2014 after finishing his 200-page thesis, “Investigating News on a Nuisance: Media Framing and Stakeholder Perspectives on Florida’s Invasive Pythons.”

 While in graduate school at UF, Michael taught undergraduate journalism and public relations students, and he continues there as an adjunct professor, teaching five class sections a semester.
 The classes he teaches or has taught are: Multimedia Writing, Multimedia Reporting, Writing Mechanics, Problems and Ethics in Journalism, and News Center Practicum, which has him serving as a news editor in UF’s Innovation News Center, home of the NPR/PBS affiliate WUFT.

 Among Michael’s other passions are conservation and the environment.
 In 2013, he served as the first-ever visiting media specialist for White Oak Conservation, a premiere facility for 20-plus rare and endangered species in northeastern Florida.
 He also volunteered for more than four years between the Chattanooga and Nashville zoos.